 Suncorp Banks offer a range of personal loans, including secured and unsecured options with both variable and fixed interest rates.
 Suncorp Bank personal loans have a maximum amount of $80,000 and a maximum term of seven years.

-Suncorp Bank charges an establishment fee upon approval and a low monthly account-keeping fee.
-There is no fee for extra repayments and no fee for early payout after the first 12 months.
+Suncorp Bank charges an establishment fee upon approval and a monthly account-keeping fee.
+There is no fee for extra repayments and no fee for early payout after the first 12 months for fixed-rate loans.
+Those on variable-rate loans won't be charged for paying off the personal loan early.

-In terms of personal loan interest rates, Suncorp Bank tends to be below the market average.
-In general, Suncorp Bank rates are moderately low, but vary depending on the loan you choose.
+In terms of personal loan interest rates, Suncorp Bank interest rates are generally moderately low, but vary depending on the loan you choose.

 To secure the best personal loan rates, borrowers should research more than one personal loan lender.
 When borrowers compare personal loan rates from several lenders, they are able to choose the loan and rates that suit them best.